Netruk44/Netruk44.github.io/content/post/azure-cdn-for-github-pages/index.md

 > **Note**: Azure Front Door/CDN can automatically create and manage a certificate for you.
 However, it will not do this for apex domains (i.e. `yourdomain.com`, with nothing in front), and personally I was unable to get it to generate a certificate for a `www.` subdomain either.
 However, if you want your site hosted on a different subdomain (like `blog.yourdomain.com`), this option may work for you.
 >
 > If this is the route you'd like to go, skip this certificate step, and in your custom domain setup (the next step), select `AFD managed` for the HTTPS section.
-I can't provide much guidance here, as I haven't tried it.
+I can't provide much guidance there, as I haven't tried it.

-Once you have a certificate, you'll need to create an Azure Key Vault to store it in.
+Once you have a certificate, you'll need to put it into an Azure Key Vault, you can either make a new one or use an existing one.
 Once your certificate is in a Key Vault, go to the `Secrets` section of your CDN and click "Add certificate".
 Locate your certificate in the right-hand side menu that pops up and click "Add".

 ![](certificate_1.jpg)

 ### Custom Domain Setup

-Now that everything is in place, you can set up a custom domain for your CDN.

-If you're not using Azure DNS, you'll have to perform CDN verification manually.
-This involves creating a `CNAME` record for `cdnverify.subdomain.yourdomain.com` that points to the CDN.
-However, since I'm using Azure DNS, this step will be performed for me automatically.
+This is the step where you configure the CDN to allow requests for your domain.

 Click `Domains` on the left, then `Add` at the top to get started.